personium/legacy-docs/en/server-operator/unit_security.md

 ### Change unit user's password

 1. Get unit management token (unit user token) accessible to Cell as administrator authority.
     Access as an administrator authority means to operate with authority to create and erase Cell.
-     The unit user token is acquired using the unit management account information acquired in "4.
-Acquire information used in this document". <br>
+    The unit user token is acquired using the unit management account information acquired in [Environment information on units constructed by Ansible](./Confirm_environment_settings.md). <br>
     Use the OAuth 2 Token endpoint API.
 (Tokens acquired once are valid for 1 hour)

     ```sh
     curl "https://{Personium_FQDN}/unitadmin/__token" \